Siouxsie Wiles: Wiles v University of Auckland

+On 6 November 2023 a hearing started in court with an expected duration of three weeks.
+That day, footage of harassment against Wiles was shown in court.
+Such clips included conspiracy theorists Billy Te Kahika and Vinny Eastwood describing her as "Satanic" to their followers.
+During cross-examination on 7 October, the University of Auckland's lawyer Philip Skelton disputed Wiles' claim that the University had silenced her by arguing that she had taken part in numerous media interviews.
+On 7 November, a person sought to speak to Wiles at the University of Auckland.
+On 9 November, security staff removed a man who approached Wiles' legal team at the Employment Court, claiming he wanted to give evidence to her team.
+In response to these incidents, University lawyers raised concerns that media coverage of the court case could create a health and safety issue.

+At the end of the case, on 23 November 2023, Judge Holden reserved her decision.
+On 8 July 2024, the Employment Court ruled in Wiles' favour and found that the University had breached its health and safety obligations, contractural obligations, its duty of "good faith" and upheld Wiles' personal grievance claim.
+The Court also ruled that the University did not breach her academic freedom.
+The University was ordered to pay Wiles' NZ$20,000 in damages.
+On 4 June 2025, Radio New Zealand reported that the Employment Court had ordered the University of Auckland to pay Wiles $205,059.94 in legal costs for breaching their contractual obligations to protect Wiles from harassment.

 Books and publications

 Antibiotic Resistance

 Wiles' book Antibiotic Resistance: The End of Modern Medicine? was published in 2017 and examined the growing global problem of antibiotic resistance.
 Commenting on the book, University of Otago infectious diseases expert Professor Kurt Krause described it as "a clear call to action for New Zealanders on one of the most critical issues we face".
 Sarah-Jane O'Connor from the Science Media Centre writes that the book "[…]Antibiotic Resistance will provide an excellent tutorial for those who know there's cause for concern but need some extra background to understand why".

 Personal life

 Wiles is married to Steven Galbraith, a professor of mathematics at the University of Auckland, and together they have a daughter.
 She met her husband, a New Zealander, in London and left her position at Imperial College London to move to New Zealand in 2009.
 Wiles was granted New Zealand citizenship in 2014.

 She is a fan of Lego and likes to play with it while being a critic of what she describes as gender bias in the Lego minifigures.
 She has dyed her hair since she was a teenager, and is known as the "pink-haired science lady".
 In a 2013 blog post, Wiles says that the name "Siouxsie" comes from singer Siouxsie Sioux, lead singer of the band Siouxsie and the Banshees.